nmschorr/nulsws-python/nulsws_python/docs/nulsws_manual.md

 1,000 possible specific parameters for this nuls-python-connect library.

 The user/developer initially only needs to set parameter for those functions he/she is interested in.
-The settings go into two user parameter files in the UserSettings directory.
+The settings go into two user parameter files in the NulsWsRequest directory.

 The first file, nulsws-USER_PARAMS.py, contains every one of the possible parameters.